History Of Siam Jewelry

 READ

-History of European Jewelry
+History Of Modern Jewelry

 Siam Jewelry is also known for its innovative use of gemstones such as rubies, sapphires, amber, topaz and quartz – all materials found in nature but with deep symbolic meanings which further enhanced their appeal as status symbols.
 Amongst the most prized gems was rubies which were seen to represent wisdom & knowledge due to their bright hue resembling sunrise or sunset representing hope for new beginnings & a long life ahead.